perkjelsvik/iof/README.md

 The code for back-end in this repository should be fully working and ready to go.
 Front-end however is only included as documentation, since the Dash apps written are custom-made for the case study of the thesis.
 There are also several functions for both parts that could not be included.

+Regarding documentation files in the form of html / pdf / readthedocs.
+Documentation was generated with sphinx, but it was done so at a stage where it included several parts that could not be included.
+It was also in a rough state.
+New documentation will be added at a later date.

 This is a bare bones version of the repository and the code.
 Both will be updated in the future, but first there is a vacation to take care of :-)